Language Stations

 Overview

-The Language Station encounters were first started as a way to meet and record speakers of a minoritarian language specifically relevant to my sunrise performance Ragadawn.
+The Language Station encounters and workshops were first started as a way to meet and record speakers of various languages specifically relevant to my sunrise performance Ragadawn.
+This has since expanded to include workshops and conversations that tap into language migration, trajectories and creative exchange.

-Research into old European languages as well as minoritised languages spoken by recently settled communities are introduced into the project through these recordings.
-One phrase from my performance has been translated and recomposed into the work: the Dawn Chorus of Languages.
+Research into old European languages as well as languages spoken by more recently settled communities are introduced into the project through these exchanges and recordings.
+One phrase from my performance has been translated and recomposed into the work: Dawn Chorus of Languages.

 It started in 2016 with Romanche (Geneva performance) and Punjabi (Southend performance).
 As of 2018 some 18 languages/translations have been integrated into the Dawn Chorus of Ragadawn with contributions from approximately 40 poets/academics/translators.
-From 2019, the Language Stations will be edited into a Podcast series to share some of the rich encounters experienced.
-The first few will be launched in June’19.
-A first public event is also due to take place in London with contributors of Galician and Ladino languages: Language Station Live.
+A first public workshop took place in London with contributors of Galician and Ladino languages: Language Station Live, Kings College London, 2019.

 Photos